-Alison Hunter Therapy - MBACP
+Alison Hunter Therapy - UKCP, MBACP

 07939 954 836

 You may well be tired of pretending everything is ok, when you know things don't feel right.
 Or you may have a specific issue you want help with.
-As a qualified and experienced therapist, I can offer you time and space to explore some of these thoughts and decide whether counselling is for you.
+As a qualified and experienced psychotherapist and counsellor, I can offer you time and space to explore some of these thoughts and decide whether counselling is for you.
 I offer a free initial telephone consultation to help you decide whether you would like to proceed with therapy.

 I see counselling as working best within the support of a trusting, collaborative relationship and can offer you a place where you are safe to explore events and feelings from your past and present which are holding you back.
 Life can be really tough and having the chance to talk through what is going on for you with a qualified therapist, who offers you their full and undivided attention can be a real opportunity to start feeling more alive and in charge of things.